 Of course, you will feel a HUGE sense of “OH MY GOSH” the first time you leave.
 BUT, be careful to make those outings short — so good outcomes happen for all the kids.

 For us, it took a LONG time to have a sit-down dinner we couldn’t leave quickly from.
-And, a REALLY long time for us to be comfortable going to a movie or somewhere they might not be able to get hold of us immediately.
+And, a REALLY long time for us to be comfortable going to a movie or somewhere they might not be able to get hold of us for longer periods of time.

 Ok, as a reminder, here is how a progression of leaving your child at home with siblings could go: